 Inform your governments and encourage them to participate

-- Make your government aware of the call for submissions deadline of 5th May and encourage them to contribute.
+- Encourage your government to register and participate actively in the eighth OEWG.
+The official communications to Member States also included an invitation for them to register participants for the eighth OEWG session.
+Encourage your government contacts to register and participate in this eighth session.
+You may need to make them aware that they will not receive any further formal invitation and that they should now plan their attendance and send instructions to their Permanent UN Missions in New York.
 You can play an important role in making sure that the information from the OEWG bureau reaches the right people in your governments in the capital in time for them to respond, as this does not always happen.

 - An inter-ministerial approach may be required at national level – for example it may be the Ministry of Foreign Affairs, Ministry of Justice, Ministry for Culture, Ministry of Social Services, and/or the Ministry of Interior, or others in your country that will be responsible for this issue.